 This specification does not cover the shock and vibration testing requirements for an OCP NIC 3.0 add in card or its associated baseboard systems.
 OCP NIC 3.0 components are deployed in various environments.
 It is up to each add-in card and baseboard vendor to decide how the shock and vibration tests shall be done.

-Regulation
+Regulatory

 An OCP NIC 3.0 add-in card shall meet CE, CB, FCC Class A, WEEE, and RoHS requirements.